Islam in the Gambia

-Islam is the major religion in the Gambia, representing 95% of the 2 million population, with the first Muslim communities in the country arriving in 11th century.
+Islam is the major religion in the Gambia, representing 97% of the 2 million population, with the first Muslim communities in the country arriving in 11th century.
 Islam has therefore had an influence on the Gambia throughout history, and continues to impact its culture, society and politics.
 The majority of The Gambia's Muslims are Sunni belonging to the Maliki school of jurisprudence, influenced with Sufism.
-There is a smaller Shiite community, largely stemming form Lebanese and Arab migration.
+There is a smaller Shiite community, largely stemming from Lebanese and Arab migration.
 The Ahmadiyya movement is also present.
 Other religious societies exist in the country, including Catholics, Protestants, Hindus and Traditional African religions.

 History

-Early History
+Pre-colonial era

 Evidence of Islam in the Gambia exists from as early as the 11th century, stemming from the arrival of North African Muslim merchants.
 Following centuries of increasing influence, especially brought on by Islamic scholars, Islam became the major religion in the country in the 19th century.
-The Soninke-Marabout wars (1850), a series of jihads, led by the Marabou Islamists resulted in most of the Soninke Gambians (the traditional religious adherents) converting to Islam.
+The Soninke-Marabout wars (1850), a series of jihads, led by the Marabou sect resulted in most of the Soninke Gambians (the traditional religious adherents) converting to Islam.